Alejogb1/job-board/blog-data/how-can-i-access-the-logits-layer-in-a-keras-model-before-the-softmax-activation.md

 id: "how-can-i-access-the-logits-layer-in-a-keras-model-before-the-softmax-activation"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I remember a project back in '18, we were working on a custom object detection system and needed to fine-tune some intermediate layers.
 Getting pre-softmax activations—the logits—was absolutely crucial for our loss functions.
 So, yeah, I've been down this road.
 It’s a fairly common need when you’re manipulating model internals, not just using them as black boxes.
 Accessing logits in a Keras model, before that final softmax squashing, isn’t something Keras directly exposes as a simple attribute.
 You need a bit of surgical precision.

 The core problem stems from the way Keras constructs models.
 Layers are chained, and each one typically outputs its transformed tensor, which is then immediately fed to the next layer.
 The softmax activation, usually bundled into the final dense layer, is part of this process.
 To capture the pre-softmax output, we effectively need to ‘tap’ into the model’s computational graph before that final activation.
 We do this using techniques that manipulate the model’s functional API or create a custom model that duplicates the layers up to the desired output.